 Fleas will cause itching, hair loss, scabs or may not affect your cat at all, depending on the burden and how sensitive your cat is.
 Humans will commonly also get itchy bites as 95% of a flea infestation is in the household, with only 5% being on the animal.
 This means it is important to use a product that will not only kill the adult fleas, but also kill the lifecycle stages that are in your home.
 If you see fleas on your animal, please call the practice to speak to a nurse who can advise you on the best way to clear your house quickly.

 As a general rule, only prescription cat flea treatments from the vet are strong enough to eliminate a flea problem.
 Fleas lay up to 2000 eggs per day, while most pet shop bought products will take 48 hours to kill all the adults, meaning even if you are really strict about applying the product every 4 weeks you will be still allowing some more eggs to be produced.

 Ticks are picked up from long grass and so will only affect your cat depending on its outdoor habits.
 They will stay attached and feed from the cat’s blood stream, with the potential to pass on Lyme’s disease.
-They also cause skin irritation and sometimes infection from where they attach.
+Cat ticks will also cause skin irritation and sometimes infection from where they attach.

-They can be manually removed with a tick hook (available in reception), or be killed by applying a spot on treatment (lasts 4 weeks) or a quick-release tick collar (lasts 8 months).
+Ticks can be manually removed with a tick hook – available from both of our New Forest vet practices – (never just pull directly out, a twisting motion ensures the tick’s head comes out too), or be killed by applying a spot on treatment (lasts 4 weeks) or a quick-release tick collar (lasts 8 months).